signalfx/maestro-ng/README.md

 services:
   # Services definition (see below)
 ```

+The first element, `__maestro`, is used to pass in some information to
+Maestro that does not directly relate to your enviroment description,
+but helps Maestro understand it.
+In particular, the `schema` version
+is used to note what version of the YAML "schema" Maestro will be using
+when parsing the enviroment description.
+This is used when backwards
+incompatible changes are introduces by Maestro to provide an easier
+upgrade path.

 The _registries_ define for each Docker registry Maestro might need to
 pull images from the authentication credentials needed to access them